khofstadter/bcmi.khofstadter.com/README.md

 - algorithmic/random (always changing). the buddhist idea of destroying/erasing the artwork.  to keep in mind that it's temporary.
 - how does 'playing' with the boundaries/limits/opposites help understanding.  what is 'understanding'

 ### 2016 02
 - how to connect Blofeld synth to EEG
-- ! "maybe there is no challenge to complet onl a timescale within to make music that can earn nf points - this would be passive BCI"
+- ! "maybe there is no challenge to complete on a timescale within to make music that can earn NF points - this would be passive BCI"

 ### 2016 01 29
-- how could i sonify/musify the water around the islets?  also, perhaps the top of the islet (the land) has another sound as the bottom (the one underneat the water) - why is this important?
+- how could i sonify/musify the water around the islets?  also, perhaps the top of the islet (the land) has another sound as the bottom (the one underneath the water) - why is this important?

 ![water around islets](assets//assets/img//2016-01-29-islet-idea02.jpg)

 ![islet under water](assets//assets/img//2016-01-29-islet-idea03.jpg)

 ### 2016 01 08
 - how to visually represent the islets?

 ![visual islet idea 01](assets//assets/img//2016-01-08-islet-idea01.jpg)

 ### 2016 01 01
 - how do i move sound in a 3d space that can be used to imagine 'something' moving around the human body, fast?